ilifu/ilifu_user_docs/docs/tech_docs/software_environments.md

 ## Python Virtual Environments

-Virtual envrionments provide isolated environments for python projects, in which you can customize the dependencies to suite your requirements.
+Virtual envrionments provide isolated environments for python projects, in which you can customize the dependencies to suit your requirements.
 This kind of environment is ideal for prototyping and development as they are easy to set up and maintain.
 It is, however, important to note that virtual environments are limited to non-python libraries of the base operating system.

 ### Creating a virtual environment